sameer2800/Lightoj-Solutions/README.md

 	the only thing we have to do is  find out the 'r' by using triangle equality.

+##Solution 1217 :

+	category : dp

+	according to the conditions given in the qsn , either an element can be taken or not. suppose , an element is taken , all the neighbours of it cannot be taken . so with this , we can easily find out a recursive solution .

+	dp(curr, taken , first) => curr is position , taken says whether it is present in the final answer, first is true if the first element is taken in the answer .

+	if(taken == 0)
+		we can  either take the next element or not .so, 2 conditions , max ( dp(curr+1,1,first ) , dp(curr+1,0,first)

+	if(taken == 1)
+		then we cannot take the next element. dp(curr+1,0,first)

+	Attribute first is used when we reach the last element .

+	After this, use dp array for memoization  and return the answer if it is already visited.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.